Submission on the Firearm Prohibition Orders Public Consultation

 The misuse of firearms by private individuals results in a range of human rights abuses in New Zealand.
 The New Zealand government has a clear obligation to prevent and reduce firearm violence, including threats of violence, through the implementation of strict, robust and effective systems for regulating the possession and use of firearms and ammunition, to prevent them from being used by private actors to abuse human rights.

 AIANZ has advocated for improved firearms regulation, in line with international research and human rights standards.
 AIANZ submitted in favor of passing both the Arms (Prohibited Firearms, Magazines and Parts) Amendment Bill and the Arms Legislation Bill.
-The attached submission outlines our reccomendations to decrease the risk of firearms violence, our support for the FPO proposal, our concerns on aspects of the FPO proposal and recommended safeguards.
+The attached submission outlines our recommendations to decrease the risk of firearms violence, our support for the FPO proposal, our concerns on aspects of the FPO proposal and recommended safeguards.